BSc(Hons) Sociology with Psychology (with Foundation Year)

 - Psychology of Work, Business and Organisations

-This structure is for the full-time course delivery only.
-For part-time delivery, the same modules will be studied.
-However, the structure will differ.
+This structure is for full-time students only.
+Part-time students study the same modules but the delivery pattern will be different.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
-If changes to your course are approved, we will inform you.
+If changes to your course are approved, we'll inform you.

 Learning and Teaching